FAQ: Truth and Reconciliation Commission Calls to Action

 The TRC’s final report provides an important historical record of the experiences of residential school survivors and the inter-generational and ongoing impacts on their families.

-The 94 calls to action provide a road map to acknowledge and address the legacy of residential school trauma and develop a vision of reconciliation for British Columbians based on mutual respect.
+The 94 Calls to Action provide a road map to acknowledge and address the legacy of residential school trauma and develop a vision of reconciliation for people living in British Columbia based on mutual respect.

 Recommendations are directed at: